Explore Your Data with Einstein Copilot for Tableau

 Einstein Copilot is available through a new conversation pane in the web authoring environment of a Tableau Cloud site.
 It’s only available for worksheets, so you won’t see this option in dashboards or stories.
 You also must have the site role of Creator or Explorer to use this feature.

 Start by creating a new workbook or opening an existing one.
 For new workbooks, you start by connecting to your data.
-For best results, we recommend using Einstein Copilot with extracts.
+For faster results, we recommend using Einstein Copilot with extracts.
 However, you can also use Einstein Copilot with live database connections and uploaded files with the following file types:

 • .hyper